Raseshgarg/Queuing-Model/README.md

 **Conent:**
 - R code used for simulation
 - Final Report comparing different combination of queues and servers.
+- Output for each model, compiled in an excel workbook.

 **Key Features Analyzed:** Waiting Time, Percentage customer Served, Utilization of servers, Queue Length.